Accident Reporting and Application for Benefits Policy 21-106 | Effective Date: December 10, 2025

 • The worker was medically incapable of applying for compensation;

-• Commission error;
+• WorkSafeNB error;

-• Extension on notice of election;
+• The worker was granted an extension on notice of election;

 • Third party settlements/judgments; or

-Accident – includes a wilful and intentional act, not being the act of a worker, and also includes a chance event occasioned by a physical or natural cause, as well as a disablement caused by an occupational disease and any other disablement arising out of and in the course of employment, but does not include the disablement of mental stress or a disablement caused by mental stress, other than as an acute reaction to a traumatic event.
-(WC Act)
+Accident – includes a wilful and intentional act, not being the act of a worker, and also includes a chance event occasioned by a physical or natural cause, as well as a disablement caused by an occupational disease and any other disablement arising out of and in the course of employment, but does not include the disablement of mental stress or a disablement caused by mental stress, other than as an acute reaction to a traumatic event (Workers’ Compensation Act).

 Biological agentsmicro-organisms that are biological in nature and origin and where exposure in sufficient quantities and duration may result in illness or injury to human health.
 This includes bacteria, viruses, fungi, and parasites or parts thereof or products generated by them.
 Reporting exposures to common agents such as cold and common influenza is not required.

-CatastrophicUnexpected and sudden event or loss of equipment which exceeds the capacity of the workplace to function normally, causing great damage and distress.
+Catastrophicunexpected and sudden event or loss of equipment which exceeds the capacity of the workplace to function normally, causing great damage and distress.

 Chemical agentsterm used to describe all chemical elements and compounds in their natural state or in a processed state and their by-products, the exposure to which in sufficient quantities and duration may result in illness or injury to human health.

-Cumulative Trauma Disorder – an injury to musculoskeletal tissues resulting from repeated movement, overuse, incorrect posture, sustained force and/or vibration.
+Cumulative trauma disorder – an injury to musculoskeletal tissues resulting from repeated movement, overuse, incorrect posture, sustained force and/or vibration.

-Dependents – members of the family of a worker who were wholly or partly dependent upon his earnings at the time of his death, or who, but for the incapacity due to the accident would have been so dependent.
-(WC Act)
+Dependents – members of the family of a worker who were wholly or partly dependent upon his earnings at the time of his death, or who, but for the incapacity due to the accident would have been so dependent (Workers’ Compensation Act).

 Physical agents an energy or influence, which may affect the body or a part of the body or a function of the body.
 Physical agents include noise, ionizing or non-ionizing radiation, temperature, pressure, vibration, and electric and magnetic fields.